streaky97/mri3t_to_7t/README.md

 # 0 Introduction
 This repository is belong to the NeuralImaging paper **Synthetizing SWI from 3T to 7T by generative diffusion network for deep me-dullary veins visualization**.

-The repository contains a demonstration of MRI3Tto7T, including a pretrained model for quick evaluation.
 ![Paper comparision](assets\Comparasion.png)

+The repository contains a simple implemented demonstration of MRI3Tto7T inference pipeline, including a pretrained model for quick evaluation.

 # 1 Installation
 ## 1-1 Create a virtual environment
 ```Shell